javajack/threadsanalyzer/README.md

 threadsanalyzer
 ===============

-A simple command to show the top N cpu consuming threads of a JVM
+A simple command to show the top N cpu consuming threads of a JVM process.
+It merges the jstack output with the cpu usage of each thread from the top unix command output

 Usage
 ===============